Jumbo Loan vs. Conventional Loan: What You Need to Know

 Down Payment

-For Jumbo Loans, expect to provide a substantial down payment, typically between 15% to 20%.
-Conventional Mortgages offer more flexibility, with programs allowing for down payments as low as 3%.
+Expect to provide a substantial down payment for jumbo loans, typically between 15% and 20%.
+Conventional Mortgages offer more flexibility, with programs allowing down payments as low as 3%.

 Interest Rates

-Due to the larger mortgages and increased risk, jumbo loans often carry higher interest rates.
-Conventional mortgages usually have more competitive rates, reflecting their conformity with federal housing guidelines.
+Due to their larger mortgages and increased risk, jumbo loans often carry higher interest rates.
+Conventional mortgages, on the other hand, usually have more competitive rates, reflecting their conformity with federal housing guidelines.

 Accessibility